Skip to content

 Consumer Preferences in Genetic Testing Insights

 Genetic testing is now more popular than ever.
 People want to know about their ancestry, health risks, and personal traits.
-As the market expands, understanding consumer preferences and decision-making factors becomes crucial for companies, healthcare providers, and policymakers alike.
+As the market expands, understanding what drives people to choose one test over another matters for companies, healthcare providers, and policymakers alike.

-This article examines consumer preferences in genetic testing.
-It discusses important trends, variations among different demographics, and changes in consumer attitudes over time.
+Below, we look at consumer preferences in genetic testing — the key trends, variations among different demographics, and how attitudes have shifted over time.

 Ancestry testing has emerged as the most sought-after type of genetic test among consumers.